 Baby Story Time

-Specifically designed for children under 2 years old, baby story time provides an opportunity for babies to hear several stories and participate in songs and finger plays.
+Specifically designed for children under 2 years old, baby story time provides an opportunity for your child to hear several stories and participate in songs and finger plays.
 Additional time is provided to play with toys, listen to music, and for you to interact with other parents.
 This program is held at the Main Library on Tuesdays at 9:30 a.m., the East Branch on Thursdays at 10:30 a.m., and the West Branch on Fridays at 2:30 p.m.

 Story and Craft